nathandaven/yazi-zoxide-zsh-wrapper/README.md

-# Yazi & Zoxide & Zsh
+# Yazi & Zoxide & Zsh & Shell Wrapper
 This plugin for [zsh](https://www.zsh.org) adds just one shortcut, but unfolds the magic of both [Zoxide](https://github.com/ajeetdsouza/zoxide) and [yazi](https://github.com/sxyazi/yazi/) 🧙
 Without arguments, `y` just opens yazi.
 If you supply an argument that is a directory, yazi is opened in that directory.
 But if you supply anything else as an argument, `zoxide` is called with the argument and `yazi` is opened there.
 This is the efficiency you always wanted.

+This fork also adds the functinality suggested from <https://yazi-rs.github.io/docs/quick-start/#shell-wrapper>

 # Installation
 Install the zsh plugin using your favorite plugin manager.